jasonmccreary/blog-posts/2013-05-07-buying-a-hatchet-in-manhattan.md

 ---
 layout: post
 title: "Buying a hatchet in Manhattan"
+heading: "Buying a hatchet in Manhattan"
 date: 2013-05-07 07:05
 comments: true
 categories:
 - Life Stories
-excerpt: The time I bought a hatchet at the Home Depot in midtown Manhattan.
+excerpt: "The time I bought a hatchet at the Home Depot in midtown Manhattan."
+subheading: "The time I bought a hatchet at the Home Depot in midtown Manhattan."
-description: The time I bought a hatchet at the Home Depot in midtown Manhattan.
+description: "The time I bought a hatchet at the Home Depot in midtown Manhattan."
+subheading: "The time I bought a hatchet at the Home Depot in midtown Manhattan."
 ---
 I enjoy the outdoors.
 Last year I hiked 156 miles of the [Appalachian Trail](http://jason.pureconcepts.net/2012/04/bootstrapping-the-appalachian-trail/ "Bootstrapping the Appalachian Trail").
 As soon as I finished I knew I would hike more.